andreame-code/PrincessOnUnicorn/README.md

 ## Features
 - Medieval themed interface.
 - Start menu disappears once the game begins.
-- Two levels, including a boss fight against the Black Knight.
+- Three levels, including a boss fight against the Black Knight and an enchanted run through Unicornolandia.

 ## Play
 Open `index.html` in a modern browser.
 Press the spacebar or tap the screen to jump over obstacles.
 Reach **1000 points** to face the Black Knight.